top of page

 FAQ

 • Health forms are required for everyone who participates in a Horton Center program, on-site or off.
 For youth, there are two mandatory health forms: Health Form #1 completed by a parent/guardian and Health Form #2 completed and signed by a doctor within one year of the camp’s start date.
 You can find both health forms on our website at www.hortoncenter.org.
+For adults, there is one mandatory health form which can be completed by the adult camper.

 • Each day and session is a little different at Horton Center.
 Most sessions follow a basic flow of wake up and breakfast, followed by contributions (chores) and morning chapel.
 Next comes Faith Discovery time with games and challenges.
 Then we all eat lunch and take a break afterwards called “siesta”.
 The afternoon is filled with two activity blocks, where campers choose from possibilities such as arts and crafts, hiking, caving, rock climbing, archery, swimming, silly and fun games, music, and more!
 Dinner is served, followed by evening chapel and an evening program.
 We end our day by singing together around the Peace Pole.
 Then it’s off to cabins for stories and sleep!
 Horton Center promotes the unplugged, in-person & present, community outdoor ministry experience.